DLC-link/dlc-clarity/README.md

 ## Useful to note

 ### Scripts
 This repo contains scripts that help interacting with our contracts.
 Create a `.env` in the root folder, following the `.env.template` file.
-Then, after an `npm install`, scripts can be ran using `dlc-link-stacks`.
+Then, after an `npm install` and an `npm run build`, scripts can be ran using `dlc-link-stacks`.
 Run `dlc-link-stacks --help` to see the possibilities.
 Scripts can be found [here](scripts/).
 ### Mocknet deployment

 This repo temporarily contains the older versions of our contracts in the `legacy-contracts` folder.